What Geography is to Me

 by Casey D. Allen, PhD

-I believe travel remains an important part of geography, and throughout the years I have been fortunate to travel extensively for both personal and educational purposes – formally and informally, in groups and solo.
-These experiences, along with my education, have trained me (in sometimes serendipitous ways) to be a keen observer of the world’s landscapes, places, and life – in short, what I call a “Traditional” or “Romantic” Geographer.
-As an example, a great Traditional Geographer is Alexander von Humboldt, the great polymath, who actually trained as a Geographer in one of the first formal schools of geography.
+I believe exploration remains an important part of geography, and throughout the years I have been fortunate to participate in it extensively for both personal and educational purposes – formally and informally, in groups and solo.
+These endeavors, along with my education, trained me (in sometimes serendipitous ways) as a keen observer of the world’s landscapes, places, and life – in short, what I call a Traditional or Romantic Geographer.
+As an example, Alexander von Humboldt, the great polymath, who actually trained as a Geographer in one of the first formal schools of geography and accomplished a variety of amazing things, represents a quintessential Traditional Geographer.

-Traditional/Romantic Geographers view all things as having space and place (spatiality), and by etymology, “describe the earth”.
-Their method rests in how they describe it: i.e., which tools are used to describe, synthesize, and/or analyze spatiality (e.g., climate, vegetation, relief, language, migration, politics, fashion, etc., or a combination).
-Geography, taken in this vein – holistically and with all spatialness – allows Geographers to flourish.
+Traditional/Romantic Geographers view all things as having space and place (spatiality), and by etymology, describe the earth.
+Their method rests in how they describe it: i.e., which tools are used to describe, synthesize, and/or analyze spatiality (e.g., landforms, climate, vegetation, relief, language, migration, politics, fashion, etc., or a combination).
+Geography, taken in this vein allows for studying a myriad of Earth-related (and beyond!) phenomena.

 The philosopher Immanuel Kant, a Geographer in his own right, said, “I treat [Geography] not with the completeness and philosophical exactitude in each part, which is a matter for physics and natural history, but with the rational curiosity of a traveler who collates his collection of observations, and reflects on its design.”
-A couple of centuries later, Abler, et al. (1992) noted that the “typical geographic exercise,” or field trip, is where Geographers thrive.
-More recently, Tuan (2013), noted that the Romantic Geographer of yore was an explorer who often crossed vast distances to see a landscape.
+A couple of centuries later, Abler, et al. (1992) noted that the “typical geographic exercise,” or field trip, is where Geographers (should) thrive.
+And one of the greatest modern minds, Yi-Fu Tuan (2013), noted that the Romantic Geographer of yore represented a voyager/traveler who often crossed vast distances to explore a landscape.
 All three descriptions share “the field”, as in fieldwork.
 And, like so many Romantic Geographers in the past, I too love “the field”.
 Fieldwork remains paramount to traditional geography.
 Indeed, how can you describe anything without experiencing it?
-I share sentiments with Hart (1982) of getting lost wherever I am – wandering through fields, finding the ultimate vantage point from which to view a landscape – and find great joy travelling and exploring, wandering and wondering, observing and reflecting.
+I share sentiments with Hart (1982) of getting lost wherever I am – wandering through fields, finding my ultimate vantage point from which to view a landscape – and revel in just travelling and exploring, wandering and wondering, observing and reflecting.

-As I continue to travel and explore the world, bringing it into the classroom and making it come alive for people, I become even more convinced that Geography is necessary for our continued survival.
-Through experience in the field, collating observations and reflecting on them, the world becomes a geographical learning space.
-And understanding different types of geography can help us better understand our world and help us prepare for the future.
-Many times I have seen geography transform the ordinary into the extraordinary, expose people to things beyond the “four walls” of formal education, and foster a powerful growth in the understanding of landscapes, places, and people.
-That remains geography’s crux after all – traditional, romantic, or otherwise: understanding the world.
+As I continue to traverse the world, bringing it into the classroom and making it come alive for people, I become even more convinced that exploration remains necessary for our continued survival as a species.
+Through experiences in the field, collating observations and reflecting on them, the world becomes a wide-open learning space.
+And understanding and appreciating what we see helps us better understand our world and help us prepare for the future.
+Numerous times I have seen exploration transform the ordinary into the extraordinary, expose people to things beyond the four walls of formal education, and foster a powerful growth and understanding of the intricacies and interconnectedness between landscapes, places, and people.
+That remains geography’s crux after all, traditional, romantic, or otherwise: understanding the world.

 References for further reading: